monsoonmaelstrom/book2/book2.md

 “In my room?”

 “Are you sure?” he asks.
-“Because I knocked on your door and no one answered.”
+“Because I knocked on your door, and no one answered.”

 “On *my* door?”
-I wait but he says nothing.
+I wait, but he says nothing.
 “I’m a heavy sleeper.
 I must not have heard you.
 I’m sorry.
 Is there something I can help you with now, sir?”

 “So you weren’t in Captain Marten’s room?”